Norwegian Wood

 would lose your desire for strawberry shortbread.
 I have all the

 intelligence and sensitivity of a piece of donkey shit.
-To make it up to
+To make it

 you, I'll go out and buy you something else.
 What would you like?